derekmorr/nessus-csv/README.md

 # Running the app:

 The app uses [sbt](http://www.scala-sbt.org/) to build and package the app.
-If you don't have sbt installed, you can use the bundled sbt runner (./sbt).
+If you don't have sbt installed, you can use the bundled sbt runner (`./sbt`).

 The first time you build the app, it will need to download dependencies and compile support code.
 This will take several minutes, but it only happens on the first build.

+To run the sample program:

+    ./sbt "run nessus_test.csv"

 # Testing the app